jochen777/jWebForm/README.md

 The concept is simple:

-1. Define a form with every element in it
+1. Define a form with fields in it

 2. "run" it